-NOTE 5 RELATED PARTY
+NOTE 6 RELATED PARTY

-Two of the members of the Board of Directors of the District are employees, owners or are otherwise associated with Second Creek Holdings, LLC (Developer) and may have conflicts of interest in dealing with the District.
+All members of the Board of Directors of the District are employees, owners or are otherwise associated with Second Creek Holdings, LLC (Developer) and may have conflicts of interest in dealing with the District.
 Management believes that all potential conflicts, if any, have been disclosed to the Board.
 Also, the Developer has various agreements with the District.

-NOTE 6 AGREEMENTS
+NOTE 7 AGREEMENTS